 2009 result: 21 seats

-The New Komeito focuses on economic policies for the less well off and is more moderate on security issues than the LDP, opposing revision of the pacifist constitution, for example.
+It tends to focus on economic policies for the less well off and is more moderate on security issues than the LDP.

 TOMORROW PARTY OF JAPAN

 Yukiko Kada, governor of the western Japanese prefecture of Shiga and former environmental sociology professor, launched the party just days before the official campaign kicked off to bring together anti-nuclear forces.